adityanagara/TensorFlow-1/README.md

 # TensorFlow
-Learning TensorFlow, Instalation and Examples
+Learning TensorFlow, Installation and Examples

 ## Installing TensorFlow in Windows with Anaconda
 This tutorial is based on the TensorFlow Anaconda install tutorial [here](https://www.tensorflow.org/get_started/os_setup), but needed some changes to make it work.